InewoI/Newo.lol/README.md

 What Is Insider You May Ask?

-Insider Is A Da Hood Lock Script With Many Features
+Insider Is A Da Hood Universal Lock Script

-ONLY USE ON DA HOOD

-Ping Spoofer

-Fps Dont Drop When Executed

-We Have A Resolver

-Resolver Resolves Cframe,Desync,Underground,Sky It Resolves Any Antilock

-CamLock Is Crisp Smooth

-Silent Aim Hits Everytime

-Aim Viewer Bypass

-Notifys The Player When A Mod Joins The Game

-Crisp Gui

-And More

-Free For Now

-So Use It Until It Becomes Paid
+Im Still Modding The Script So When It Comes Out Then The Script Will Be In Here